 They want to compound the problems.

-Uh that's why this is uh uh really serious stuff.
+That's why this is really serious stuff.

-We've got we've got administration trying to try to clean up a whole lot of messes that this uh this other bunch left, and it's it's it's really serious times.
+We've got an administration trying to clean up a whole lot of messes that this other bunch left.

-He didn't want to deal with Biden, he didn't want to be he didn't want to take bin Laden as a prisoner in this country, didn't think that there were legal reasons to hold him.
+He didn't want to take bin Laden as a prisoner in this country.

-He says that's not true, didn't want the political pressure, didn't want the pressure, downward pressure on his approval numbers.
+Didn't want the pressure, downward pressure on his approval numbers.

-There are a number of people, Shire, Monsieur Izaz, who say that Clinton was offered Bin Laden a couple times.
+There are a number of people, Shire, Monsieur Izaz, who say that Clinton was offered bin Laden a couple times.

 Clinton even admitted it in a little speech out in Long Island.